jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 #### What can you tell me about it?
 How would you check if is OK or not?
 Do it!!!Overrepresented sequences

 ## Adapter Content
 Another self-explanatory module.
-Here, the most commonly used adapters for illumina
+Here, the most commonly used adapters are screened for.
+They are mostly illumina adapters (Universal, Small 3' RNA, Small 5' RNA, Nextera) and SOLiD small RNA adapter.
+F

 # Resolving some of the Issues
 ## Trimming tail and head